 This may sound straightforward, however there can be many obstacles along the way.
 Our team of immigration lawyers in Birmingham provide comprehensive, up-to-date legal advice on all areas of immigration, including nationality law.

 We have a proven track record of securing British Citizenship for many of our clients.

 The Home Office is stringent; inconsistencies within your British Citizenship application can cost you a successful result.

 Our Birmingham immigration lawyers can complete and submit your application to the Home Office on your behalf for those who purchase our application package.

 To enquire about this, contact our client care team today on 0121 667 6530.

 What is the Application Form AN for British Citizenship?

 To apply for British Citizenship, you are required to complete and submit what is known as Form AN – Application for Naturalisation as a British Citizen.

-This can be completed by either yourself or by an OISC accredited agent, such as IAS’ team of immigration lawyers in Birmingham.
+This can be completed by either yourself or by an OISC accredited agent, such as one of our immigration lawyers in Birmingham.

 The form has many sections which must be completed thoroughly and accurately.

 Inconsistencies and/or a lack of sufficient supporting documentation are commonly cited as grounds for refusal.

 Form AN requires detailed information to assess your personal eligibility for British citizenship, such as information regarding your employment and residency.

 For those who are applying to naturalise as the spouse of a British citizen, you must provide evidence of your relationship.
 Similarly, you will need two referees to sign the form and must provide their information.

 Do I need a referee to support my British Citizenship application?

 Yes, your British Citizenship application must include the details and confirmation of two referees as part of the process of British naturalisation.
 The reason for this is that your referees ought to verify that the information you have provided to the Home Office is factually correct and honest.
 Your referees must sign your Form AN, as without these signatures your application will be deemed invalid.